Definition Of Therapeutic Recreation

 The purpose of TR is to enable all individuals to achieve quality of life and optimal health through meaningful participation in recreation and leisure.
 The profession recognizes the importance of the recreation experience and supports all individuals in having full access to and the freedom to choose recreation and leisure opportunities.

 What Do TR Professionals Do?

-- Work with persons with disabilities and/or limitations who require assistance to improve their quality of life
+- Work with persons who may benefit from assistance to improve their quality of life

 - Use recreation and leisure to help maximize an individual’s independence